alefragnani/vscode-whats-new/README.md

 ## Inspiration

-The idea to this module came from the [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) welcome page. (big thanks to Eric Amodio :claps:).
-Around that html/css, I created a template based engine to be used by any extension, with an very simple API.
+The idea to this module came from the [GitLens extension](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) (big thanks to Eric Amodio :claps:).
+Based on pieces of its welcome page, this template based engine was created, and now can be used by any extension.

 # License